JaneliaSciComp/SongExplorer/README.md

 ### Locally ###

-When running locally SongExplorer uses a custom job scheduler to manage the resources required by different commands.
-This permits doing multiple things at once, as well as queueing a bunch of jobs for offline analysis.
-By default, each task reserves all of your computer's CPU cores, GPU cards, and memory.
-To tailor resources according to your particular data set, you need to specify for each kind of task how much it actually requires.
+When running locally SongExplorer uses a custom job scheduler to manage the resources required by different tasks.
+The scheduler permits doing multiple jobs at once, as well as queueing a bunch of jobs for offline analysis.
+By default, each task reserves all of your computer's CPU cores, GPU cards, and memory, and so only one job can be run at a time.
+To tailor resources according to your particular data set, and thereby permit multiple jobs to be run simultaneously, you need to specify for each kind of task how much of the system's resources are actually required.

 Here, for example, are the default settings for training a model locally:

-    $ grep train_ configuration.py | head -8
+    $ grep train_ configuration.py | head -4
-    train_gpu=0
     train_where=default_where
-    train_cpu_ncpu_cores=-1
-    train_cpu_ngpu_cards=-1
-    train_cpu_ngigabytes_memory=-1
-    train_gpu_ncpu_cores=-1
-    train_gpu_ngpu_cards=-1
-    train_gpu_ngigabytes_memory=-1
+    train_ncpu_cores=-1
+    train_ngpu_cards=-1
+    train_ngigabytes_memory=-1

 Let's break this down.
-When training (as well as certain other tasks), SongExplorer provides the option to use a GPU or not with the `train_gpu` variable.
-Depending on the size of your model, the resources you have access to and their associated cost, and how many tasks you want to run in parallel, you might or might not want or be able to use a GPU.
-The `train_{cpu,gpu}_{ncpu_cores,ngpu_cards,ngigabytes_memory}` variables specify the number of CPU cores, number of GPU cards, and number of gigabytes of memory needed respectively, with -1 reserving everything available.
+The variables ending in ncpu_cores, ngpu_cards, and ngigabytes_memory specify, respectively, the number of CPU cores, number of GPU cards, and number of gigabytes of memory needed, with -1 reserving everything available.
+For the model in the [Tutorial](#tutorial) below, this is way overkill, even on the most humble computer, as training only uses two CPU cores and a gigabyte of memory.
+So in this case you could set `train_{ncpu_cores,ngpu_cards,ngigabytes_memory}` to 2, 0, and 1, respectively.

-Training the model in the [Tutorial](#tutorial) below, for example, only needs two CPU cores and a megabyte of memory.
-So in this case you could set `train_gpu` to 0 and `train_cpu_{ncpu_cores,ngpu_cards,ngigabytes_memory}` to 2, 0, and 1, respectively.
-Doing so would then permit you to train multiple models at once even on a not so fancy machine.
-Alternatively, if you have a GPU, you could set `train_gpu` to 1 and `train_gpu_{ncpu_cores,ngpu_cards,ngigabytes_memory}` to 2, 1, and 1.
-As it happens, for the network architecture used in the tutorial, training is quicker *without* a GPU.
+Doing so would then permit you to train multiple models at once.
+Alternatively, if you have a GPU, you could set `train_{ncpu_cores,ngpu_cards,ngigabytes_memory}` to 2, 1, and 1 for this network architecture.
+As it happens though, training is quicker *without* a GPU for this model.
+Moreover, were these latter settings used on a machine with just one GPU, you could only train one model at a time.

 Note that these settings don't actually limit the job to that amount of resources, but rather they just limit how many jobs are running simultaneously.